 NICOLE BREWER is a passionate advocate for anti-racist theatre.
-She has spent the last seven years refining and practicing an inclusive method of theatre training and practices which she calls Conscientious Theatre Training (CTT).
+She has spent the last fourteen years refining and practicing an inclusive method of theatre training and practices which she calls Conscientious Theatre Training (CTT).
 She has authored four articles about the need for the theatre industry to shift from racist and oppressive models to anti-racist and anti-oppressive.
 Why Equity Diversity and Inclusion Are Obsolete was reported by American Theatre as one of their top ten most-read stories of 2019.

 Nicole is invited all over the US to teach and speak about CTT and facilitate anti-racist theatre (ART) workshops.
-She’s also facilitated ART workshops in the UK providing workshops for The Globe and Cambridge University.
+She’s also facilitated ART workshops in Canada and the UK providing workshops for The Globe and Cambridge University.

 Nicole is a board member of Parent Artist Advocacy League (PAAL) where she works to shift how the industry can become more proactive to the needs of caregivers.